 - Transportation: transporting the processed natural gas with the pipeline.

-- Storage: storing natural gas into underground storage sites (depleted natural gas or oil fields, salt caverns, and aquifers) for high demand periods.
+- Storage: storing natural gas in underground storage sites (depleted natural gas or oil fields, salt caverns, and aquifers) for high demand periods.

 In 2016, U.S. dry natural gas production was equal to about 97% of U.S. natural gas consumption.
 In this year five states produced about 65% of total U.S. dry natural gas: